laravel/docs/billing.md

         'chat-plan'
     ]);

 If you want to swap a single plan on a subscription, you may do so using the `swap` method on the subscription item itself.
-This approach is useful if you, for example, want to preserve all of the existing metadata on the subscription item.
+This approach is particularly useful if you would like to preserve all of the existing metadata on the subscription's other plans:

     $user = User::find(1);